uriellopez1251/Uriel-Lopez/README.md

 # 👋 Hi, I'm Uriel Lopez

-Aspiring **Business Intelligence Analyst**, passionate about transforming data into actionable insights to support business decisions.
+**Business Intelligence Analyst**, passionate about transforming data into actionable insights to support business decisions.
 Currently enrolled in the **TripleTen Bootcamp**, where I'm enhancing my skills through real-world projects focused on data analytics, visualization, and business strategy.

 ---